TWO-STROKE TUESDAY | KEN ROCZEN’S FACTORY 2011 KTM 125SX

 Ken Roczen posting a shot of his KTM 125SX to Facebook.
 Back when FB was still cool.

-Ken Roczen raced on a 2011 KTM 125SX while Tony Cairoli raced on a 2011 KTM 250SX with an oversize tank.
+Ken Roczen raced on a 2011 KTM 125SX while Tony Cairoli was signed up to race on a 2011 KTM 250SX with an oversize tank.
 While Ken was underpowered against the 250 four-stroke competition, he still managed to place 5th in the first moto.
 The second moto Kenny got a bad start and worked up to 5th only to crash and bend the bike up.
 He did not finish the moto.

 The engine of Kenny’s smoker.